 Senior graphic design thesis project.
-Involved research, watercolor painting, digital illustration, book and print design, interactivity.
+Research, watercolor painting, digital illustration, book and print design, interactivity.

-Challenge: Unrestricted project that gave students the opportunity to design something inspired by their own creative skills and interests.
-The idea being explored here was about how in many cities around the world, color is used on the exterior of homes for purposes beyond fueling a beautiful aesthetic, hence the title, “Beyond Beauty.”
+Challenge: In many cities around the world, color is used on the exterior of homes for purposes beyond fueling a beautiful aesthetic, hence the title, “Beyond Beauty.”
 Color represents a certain function that can give us a better understanding of what its significance is in a culture, along with the rich history and current character of a city.
+I chose to explore this concept and challenge myself to find the best design solution for documenting my research.

 A different view of each chapter in the book.

-Postcards I created for people to take as if they've traveled the world after viewing my book.
-Each card includes a photo of a city and it's matching color information.
+Postcards I created for my thesis exhibition.
+The idea was to allow people to take a little piece of each city with them as if they've traveled the world after viewing my book.
+Each card includes an illustration of the city and it's matching color information.

 On the Venetian Island of Burano, Italy, the streets are filled solely with brightly colored homes.
 Historically, it is said that when fisherman would go out to sea and experience inclement weather, the brightness of the city in the distance would help them navigate their way back home through the thickness of the fog.
 Over the years, a specific coloring system was developed that is still practiced today.
 If one would like to paint the exterior of their home, they must send a request to the government, who then allows them to choose from a selection of colors only permitted for that lot.